bloodyoath/first_Altium_Designer/README.md

 # first_Altium_Designer
 First Project
 Welcome to my project!
-This is a PCB with two LEDs and Resistor connected to a Header 1x4.
+This is a PCB with two LEDs and two resistors connected to a Header 1x4.
 This project is made in Altium Designer.

 ## PCB Schematic
 ![PCB Schematic](Schematic.png)